blockchainuci/hackuciTutorial/README.md

 1. Create a new directory for your project

 2. Install the above packages

+3. Run ganache

+		ganache-cli
+	or start your Ganache application

-3. Generate a new truffle project:
+4. Generate a new truffle project:

 		truffle init
 		truffle compile
 		truffle migrate

-4. Create the Counter solidity smart contract
+5. Create the Counter solidity smart contract

 		create a Counter.sol file
 		modify 1_initial_migration.js file to include Counter contract deploy.

-5. Create tests for your Counter contract
+6. Create tests for your Counter contract

 		make a ./test/test.js file
 		add Counter contract functionality tests to test.js

-6. Run tests
+7. Run tests

 		truffle test

 ## Relevant links: